How To Heal From Sexual Abuse With EFT Tapping

 Heal From Sexual Abuse With EFT Tapping

-Alarmingly, 1 in 3 women experiences some form of sexual abuse in their lifetime.
-In this blog, we’ll explore what sexual abuse is, how we can support someone who is suffering from sexual abuse trauma, and how EFT Tapping can help in healing it.
+Alarmingly, 1 in 3 women experience some form of sexual abuse in their lifetime.
+In this blog, we'll explore what sexual abuse is, how you can support someone who's suffering from sexual abuse trauma, and how EFT Tapping can help in the healing process.

 TRIGGER WARNING: SEXUAL ABUSE

-This post may be triggering to some people.
-If you believe that reading stories related to sexual-abuse issues may trigger you or negatively affect your mental health, we advise you to not continue reading this post.
-As a precaution, read the blog when someone you trust is nearby.
-In case you are triggered, please don’t hesitate to seek professional help.
+This post may be triggering for some individuals.
+If you believe that reading about sexual abuse issues may trigger you or negatively impact your mental health, we advise you not to continue reading this post.
+As a precaution, consider reading this blog when someone you trust is nearby.
+If you do become triggered, please don't hesitate to seek professional help.

 What do you wish someone had told you when you were 16 years old?